 I'm all about convenience so I bought an Iced Tea Maker and I LOVE it!
 So, once Serene told us all of the benefits of oolong, I decided to try it in my tea maker.
 It works just fine and I cannot tell much of a difference between oolong and what I was drinking before (Lipton).
 I like my tea strong and sweet (did I mention that I like my tea sweet already)?
 So, I just make my usual sweet tea but with oolong instead.
 It's not much of an exciting recipe but I wanted to give you all another option on how to drink it since it is so good for you!

 Put 5 - 6 oolong tea bags (depending on your desired strength) in your Iced Tea Maker.
 Fill your tea maker with water and brew on strong.
 Fill your tea maker with water AGAIN and brew on strong once more.
-Put in your desired sweetener to taste (I use 1 1/2 to 2 teaspoons of liquid stevia which is equivalent to 1 1/2 to 2 cups of sugar).
+Put in your desired sweetener to taste (I use 1/2 tsp. of Kal Stevia).
 Fill the rest of the pitcher with ice, stir and enjoy!

 This post is linked to Whole Food Fridays with Allergy Free Alaska, Strut Your Stuff at Six Sisters' Stuff, Clever Chick's Blog Hop, Mouthwatering Monday with A Southern Fairytale, Melt in Your Mouth Monday at Make Ahead Meals for Busy Moms, Trim Healthy Tuesday with Stacy Makes Cents and Gwen's Nest, Allergy Free Wednesdays at Whole New Mom, Alive and Thrive at Gluten Free Yummy, Wellness Wednesday at Nourishing Treasures.